-- Low blood pressure (hypotension) in people who take high blood pressure medicines.
-Weight loss can cause low blood pressure in people who take medicines to treat high blood pressure.
-Call your healthcare provider if you have symptoms of low blood pressure such as dizziness, feeling lightheaded, and fainting during treatment with QSYMIA.
-Your healthcare provider should check your blood pressure before you start taking QSYMIA and while you take QSYMIA. - Possible seizures if you stop taking QSYMIA too fast.
+- Possible seizures if you stop taking QSYMIA too fast.
 Seizures may happen in people who may or may not have had seizures in the past if you stop QSYMIA too fast.
-Your healthcare provider will tell you how to stop taking QSYMIA slowly. - Kidney stones.
+Your health care provider will tell you how to stop taking QSYMIA slowly. - Kidney stones.
 Drink plenty of fluids when taking QSYMIA to help decrease your chances of getting kidney stones.
-If you get severe side or back pain, or blood in your urine, call your healthcare provider. - Decreased sweating and increased body temperature (fever).
+If you get severe side or back pain, or blood in your urine, call your health care provider. - Decreased sweating and increased body temperature (fever).
 People should be watched for signs of decreased sweating and fever, especially in hot temperatures.
-Some people may need to be hospitalized for this condition. - Serious skin reactions.
+Some people may need to be hospitalized for this condition. - Low potassium.
+QSYMIA can increase your risk of low potassium levels.
+Your health care provider should do a blood test to measure the level of potassium in your blood before and during treatment with QSYMIA. - Serious skin reactions.
 QSYMIA may cause a severe rash with blisters and peeling skin, especially around the mouth, nose, eyes, and genitals (Stevens-Johnson Syndrome).
 QSYMIA may also cause a rash with blisters and peeling skin over much of the body that may cause death (Toxic Epidermal Necrolysis).
-Call your healthcare provider right away if you develop a skin rash or blisters. - Allergic reaction to FD&C Yellow No. 5.
+Call your health care provider right away if you develop a skin rash or blisters. - Allergic reaction to FD&C Yellow No. 5.
 QSYMIA capsules contain the inactive ingredient FD&C Yellow No. 5 (tartrazine) which can cause allergic-type reactions (including bronchial asthma) in certain people, especially people who also have an allergy to aspirin.